 Alan Wehe, president of Blanca Telephone Company, says “The San Luis Valley is fed via 1 cable with multiple strands of fiber to the outside world.
 If the fiber cable is cut (and it has been) or if there is an equipment failure in the local telecom infrastructure, the San Luis Valley is without communications (telephone, cell phones, text messaging and internet).
 This route offers an alternate path for the internet.”

-Darren Cordova of DMC Broadcasting, and also the mayor of the Town of Taos, made this project possible by providing the use of his radio facilities on San Antonio Mt.
+Darren Cordova of DMC Broadcasting, former mayor of the Town of Taos, made this project possible by providing the use of his radio facilities on San Antonio Mt.
 Without his enthusiastic support, this project would not have been possible.
 Mr. Cordova says, “This project provides the redundancy and reliability of Internet access that is essential for economic development and attracting new businesses to the Taos area.”

 Batis describes TaosNet’s alliance with Blanca Telephone as a mutually beneficial partnership.
 “Our company, ChileRoute.com LLC, provides both TaosNet and Blanca Telephone with an alternate route to the Internet should either region experience a widespread telecommunications failure.
 TaosNet’s data networking expertise and Blanca’s telephone expertise creates a synergy that strengthens their ability to meet the future technical and business challenges of bringing affordable and reliable voice/data/video to Northern New Mexico and Southern Colorado.”

 This project also provides opportunities for bringing affordable broadband Internet access to currently unserved and underserved areas of rural Northern New Mexico and Southern Colorado.
 For more information, email@example.com.